microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

    - Summon the nearest window
    - make the window "drop down" from the top
    - Summon the MRU window
-     - It would need to track a the MRU for windows, so pressing the shortcut when no window is active summons the MRU one.
+     - It would need to track the MRU for windows, so pressing the shortcut when no window is active summons the MRU one.

 <hr>